No Result

 They almost certainly won't.
 When the worst is over, there will be a big push towards behavior from the recent past.
 But that's not the important thing.
 Beyond the new historical trends (remote work, end of globalization, new world order with China as a leader) we should focus on something else.

 It's amazing to understand that the economy is programmable.
 What every economist and politician had assured us is not true.
-Markets don't rule if we don't want them to rule.
-You can build an economy for different, and fundamentally better, social ends.
-Only now do we really begin to understand this, thanks to the big break.
+The markets don't rule if we don't want to make them rule.
+An economy can be built for different, and fundamentally better, social purposes.
+Only now are we really starting to understand this, thanks to the big break.

-Ultimately, we were able to "get out" of the economic system and we realized that if we want, the system can be changed in surprisingly new ways.
+Ultimately, we were able to “exit” the economic system and understood that if we want, the system can be changed in surprisingly new ways.

 Beyond the big break